area17/twill-firewall/README.md

 Make sure you set a too low rate, so you don't risk blocking Gooble Bot and other search engine crawlers out there.

+## Request time overhead and middleware

+On our benchmarks we detected around 10ms over extra overhead on each request, adding the middleware to the end of the list.
+If you don't need authentication, you can set the `middleware.method` to `prepend`, it will execute before all other middleware and block requests as soon as possible.
+You can also disable automatic middleware injection and configure it yourself.

 ## Installing

 ### Require the Composer package: